 I hope you all had a restful and enjoyable Christmas and New Year break.
-For New Year's Eve, I created an iTunes playlist (mercifully for my friends and family it's quite short, unlike my eight-hour gargantuan Christmas version).
-While singing along to Abba's "Happy New Year" I realised it's not actually a lighthearted festive retrospective,… Continue reading Happy New Year!
+The tone of this post was set by my New Year's Eve iTunes playlist (mercifully for my friends and family it's quite short, unlike my eight-hour gargantuan Christmas version).
+While singing along to Abba's "Happy New Year" I realised it's not… Continue reading Happy New Year!

 Today I received my copy of the first anthology from Reflex Fiction, titled "Barely Casting a Shadow"; my short piece "The Shore Road" made their summer 2017 flash fiction long list.
 It's great to see your words in print!
 If you get the chance, do check out the stories published at Reflex Fiction, there's some really… Continue reading Mini May Update – Flash Fiction Anthology, and Striking the Balance Between Writing Short and Long Fiction

 I'm not going to list out all the famous authors who had to persist through dozens of rejections until their magnum opus was snapped up.
 And I'm not going to name that Decca manager who rejected the Beatles as a passé guitar group on their way out.
 I'm not even going to dwell on Stephen… Continue reading They Loved My Writing – But Turned it Down.
 When Constructive Criticism is More Valuable Than Publication

 I recently published my first work of fiction, an Alternate history/Sci-Fi novella, The Battle of Watling Street, using Amazon's Kindle Direct Publishing (KDP).
 This may turn into a short series of posts, but for now I want to limit the discussion to the technical/formatting challenges and benefits I discovered with KDP.
 Hopefully this will help… Continue reading Lessons In Kindle – Twelve Things I Learned When Publishing My Book on Amazon